 One of the most common sexual complaints among couples is a disparity in sexual desire.
 Sexual desire can be low for a vast variety of reasons, many of them psychological and interpersonal.
 But that doesn't necessarily make it a disorder.
 It becomes a diagnosable condition only when it diminishes the quality of one's life and creates distress, or a disparity arises in the sex drives of partners, evolving into a matter of unresolved contention in the relationship.
-Loss of sexual desire, clinically known as Hypoactive Sexual Desire Disorder (HSD) can both result from relationship problems and cause them.
+Loss of sexual desire can both result from relationship problems and cause them.

-Moreover, HSDD is almost invariably a relative matter.
+Moreover, what constitutes low (or hypoactive) sexual desire is almost invariably a relative matter.
 Partners who use the degree of sexual desire experienced early in a relationship as a standard of comparison may label the drop in sexual desire and activity as a problem that often accompanies longer-term partnerships, when the needs of everyday living tend to prevail.
 Further, a person who experiences low sexual desire that is problematic relative to one partner may not experience any disparity in desire with a different partner.
-Hypoactive sexual desire may arise only in response to one's current partner.
-And what is designated as one partner's low level of desire may more accurately reflect an overactive sex drive (Hyperactive sexual desire) in the other partner.
+What is designated as one partner's low level of desire may more accurately reflect a hyperactive sex drive in the other partner.